SmartForest-no/SegmentAnyTree/README.md

 # SegmentAnyTree

 ## Inference
-Please take a look at the `run_inference.sh` how to run inference of the model.
+Please take a look at the `run_inference.sh input_folder output_folder` how to run inference of the model.
+Input folder should contains las files for processing.
+Output folder contains results in `final_results` folder.

 ## Training
 Please follow the command to train the model.